steledama/nixos/README.md

 - Complexity: Mainly driven by the use of a programming language (Nix) to declare and configure the system.
 Nowadays, we see two trends that, in my opinion, balance this aspect.
 On one hand, the use of AI tools that facilitate the use of programming languages; on the other hand, programs are increasingly configured by programming languages (e.g., Lua) rather than simple text files, as was common in the traditional way.
 - Diversity: Typically, a program is configured by a text file in the .config or etc folder, often hidden as dotfiles.
 Users are accustomed to this approach and understand how things are done in this traditional way but the fact that are done in this way and you are confortable to do it in this way it does not mean it is the best one.

 With the NixOS approach, every time we change the declaration and rebuild the system, all packages and configurations are rebuilt and stored in the nix/store folder.
 Where files and binaries are expected to be, they are substituted by a symlink with a long hash-tagged name that poin to nix/store location.
-This may seem ugly at first glance, and it is... if you're unfamiliar with it and you do not not what it means: it means that the system is immutable; each time you change the declaration, a new symlink is created without overwriting the old one.
+This may seem ugly at first glance, and it is... if you're unfamiliar with it and you do not know what it means: it means that the system is immutable; each time you change the declaration, a new symlink is created without overwriting the old one.
 This allows you to easily roll back to a previous state of the system.
 Installing or upgrading one package cannot break other packages.
 It allows you to roll back to previous versions, and ensures that no package is in an inconsistent state during an upgrade.
 It means packages are built in isolation from each other, ensuring they are reproducible and don't have undeclared dependencies, so if a package works on one machine, it will also work on another.

 ## Flakes: what they are and why they are necessary